 That is, I am fascinated by how organisations choose to earn a profit from their efforts to stand out and serve customers.
-It is exactly at this moment, when a business asks the market to exchange good money for the products and services it supplies, that bad habits creep in.
+It is exactly at this moment—the instant when a firm asks the market to exchange good money for the products and services it supplies—that bad habits creep in.

-Indeed, prices and pricing is something that professionals seldom talk about with enthusiasm.
-Although most understand that their decisions can make or break the bottom line, they act without the aid of a carefully-crafted strategy.
+Indeed, prices and pricing is a topic that business people seldom talk about with much enthusiasm.
+Although most understand that their decisions can make or break the bottom line, they act without the aid of a carefully crafted strategy.
 Rather, you witness collections of tactics held together by questionable assumptions and crude heuristics that, by shunning customers and obsessing over just about everything else, put financial and brand health in jeopardy.

-I often stress that a proper strategy blends economics, sociology and psychology—as prices play different roles in a market.
-Mastering this mix introduces unexpected opportunities to capture, communicate and even grow value in the eyes of paying customers.
+I often stress that the right approach is part economics, part psychology—as prices invariably play different roles in a market.
+Mastering this blend introduces new opportunities to capture, communicate and even grow value in the eyes of customers.

 Research for academia

 Teaching monetisation implies covering several topics.
 Above all, it is important to understand that an effective strategy first addresses the revenue model of the business, then reviews processes to set prices and defend them against customers and competitors, and finally sets rules to vary prices according to the circumstances of the market.
 At each point, the discussion usually turns to the question of “value:” is the business truly different from competitors and meaningful in the eyes of customers.